COSC3020/pancake-sort-regtoga/README.md

 T(n) = n * n $\in \theta(n^2)$

 Flips:
-the flips happend whenever a loop condition is met and in the worst case there may be a flip every comparison making it the same as the comparions:
+the flips happend whenever a loop condition is met and in the worst case there would be a flip every comparison making it the same as the comparions:

 T(n) = n * n $\in \theta(n^2)$

+In the best case flip would not be called, because it only flips something if its out of order.
+0 times!

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.